Janavi-S05/Startup_agent/README.md

 # How It’s Different
 Unlike a generic chatbot, this app uses agentic AI — each part of the analysis is handled by a specialized role (like a mentor, market expert, strategist).
 This provides structured, actionable, and realistic business insights.

+It’s a small hands-on step into building real-world agent-based AI systems — and it’s open to enhancements, experimentation, or complete reimagination.
+Happy learning :)